raspberrychris/inspireddigital/content/english/pricing-3.md

 title : "Pricing"
 description : ""
 layout : "pricing"
-offer : "Get 1 month free with an annual subscription"
+offer : "Get two months free with an annual subscription"
 # you can set only monthly, only yearly, or toggle both
 monthly_yearly_toggle: "toggle" # available value "monthly"/"yearly"/"toggle"
 draft : false